AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     eyJ4NXUiOixxxxxxxxxxxxxxxxxxx
     ```

-1. You would now be able to start building Project Firefly Applications with the [CLI](https://github.com/adobe/aio-cli).
+1. You would now be able to start building App Builder Applications with the [CLI](https://github.com/adobe/aio-cli).

 ## 4. Bootstrapping new App using the CLI